 In meeting this same responsibility with respect to surplus funds, all such monies entrusted to the Treasurer will be pooled in a diversified portfolio (Investment Pool or the Portfolio).
-The City Treasurer and staff will monitor economic and other conditions, and manage the Portfolio on an active basis.
+The City Treasurer and staff shall monitor economic and other relevant conditions and manage the Portfolio on an active basis.